moghancy/web-content-llm/README.md

 // Auto-detects format from file extension (.md) await exportContent('https://example.com/article', './output.md');

-// Perfect for feeding to Claude or ChatGPT!
+// Perfect for feeding to ChatGPT or other LLMs!
 ```

 ### Export to Plain Text